• Skip to main content

 Open a Traditional IRA or a Roth IRA

 If you want to defer income tax on your retirement savings the same way you can defer it when you contribute to a 401(k), open a traditional individual retirement account, or IRA.
-You can contribute up to $5,500 per year to this account (or $6,500 if you’re over 50).

 The money you contribute is tax-deferred, meaning you’ll get a tax break today but will pay taxes on your withdrawals in the future.